Conorjbr/Oliver-St-John-Gogarty/README.md

 * Improve the responsiveness at smaller sizes by adding features such as burger menus etc.
 * Add another page to expand out the biography section / remove biography content from home page altogether.
 * Improve the gallery styling & add captions to all images.
+* Add video footage.

 ## Acknowledgements & thanks

-Thanks to tutors at code institute and my mentor Harry Dhillon for their help with hetting this project done.
-Also thanks to fellow code institute students and alumni who assisted me via slack messages and calls.
+Thanks to the tutors at code institute and my mentor Harry Dhillon for their help with getting this project over the line.
+Also thanks to my fellow code institute students and alumni who assisted me so much via slack messages and calls.
+I had not realised there was such a great commnity of coders out there.
 You are all a truly great bunch of people and I hope I can be helpful to other students in the same way in the future.

 [BACK TO TOP](#Oliver-St-John-Gogarty)